Crell/EnvMapper/README.md

 EnvMapper is designed to be lightweight and fast.
 For that reason, its feature set is deliberately limited.

 However, there are cases you may wish to have a more complex environment setup.
-For instance, you may want to rename properties more freely, or nest related properties inside sub-objects.
+For instance, you may want to rename properties more freely, nest related properties inside sub-objects, or map comma-delimited environment variables into an array.
 EnvMapper is not designed to handle that.

 However, its sibling project [`Crell/Serde`](https://www.github.com/Crell/Serde) can do so easily.
 Serde is a general purpose serialization library, but you can easily feed it `$_ENV` as an array to deserialize from into an object.
 That